NozomuIkuta/vue-v8n/README.md

 [![bundle][bundle-src]][bundle-href]
 [![Codecov][codecov-src]][codecov-href]

-Vue-V8n provides validation composables for Vue applications.
+Vue-V8n provides validation composables for Vue application.

 > [!CAUTION]
 > This project is under heavy development and not ready for production.